EQUAL OPPORTUNITIES AND INCLUSION

 Empowerment of women and involving them in the economy

-In Jersey, 12% of men are self-employed however only 4% of women.
+In Jersey, 12% of men are self-employed however only 4% of women are.

 10% of women in Jersey who are classes as “economically inactive residents” reported they “look after the home”, whereas 0% of men had this response.